Recommended cash species

 But I still think you need to be certain that you are willing to devote yourself to it before you start.
 If you do not you are likely to fail.
 And no one likes things they fail at.

-The first thing you should do once you have decided that you want to commit yourself to creating a earning garden is to decide what type of garden you want to create and what your goals are.
+The first thing you should do once you have decided that you want to commit yourself to create an earning garden is to decide what type of garden you want to create and what your goals are.
 Do not set your goals too high during the first year.
-Set goal that are ambitious but not impossible.
+Set goals that are ambitious but not impossible.

 Depending on what kind of garden you want to create and where you live you might be able to start work right away.
-In other situations you might have to wait until next spring.
-That you have to wait until next spring does not mean that you cant do anything until then.
+In other situations, you might have to wait until next spring.
+That you have to wait until next spring does not mean that you can’t do anything until then.
 There is a lot of planning that can be done so that you are ready once spring comes around.
-This includes planning they layout of your garden, which plants you are going to grow and a lot more.
-In many situation you can work on improving the garden to make it optimized for the next growing season even if you can not start planting yet.
+This includes planning the layout of your garden, which plants you are going to grow and a lot more.
+In many situations you can work on improving the garden to make it optimized for the next growing season even if you can not start planting yet.

-It can often be very beneficial to co-operate with other people in the neighborhood that also wants to create earning gardens or that already have earning gardens.
-There are a lot of people that has earning gardens without knowing it since they do not think about all the money the vegetables they grow save them on groceries.
+It can often be very beneficial to co-operate with other people in the neighbourhood that also wants to create earning gardens or that already have earning gardens.
+There are a lot of people that have earning gardens without knowing it since they do not think about all the money the vegetables they grow save them on groceries.